 He expressed sadness over current traffic trends.
 “I don’t think yet that people are paying attention or considering how significant that is,” he said.

 For instance, he said the number of homicides in Minneapolis this year is in the news daily.
 (As of Sept.
 8, there have been 62 murders this year in Minneapolis.)
-Those numbers are high, and the media is justified for highlighting them, he added.
+Those numbers are high, and the media is justified in highlighting them, he added.

 “But we’ve killed more than that in Minnesota on roads, just so far this year than we did the year before,” he said.
 “And it’s not in the news at all.”